 of future cash flows have not been adjusted.

-unit) is estimated to be less than its carrying amount, the
+is estimated to be less than its carrying amount, the carrying

-carrying amount of the asset (or cash-generating unit) is
+amount of the asset (or cash-generating unit) is reduced to

-reduced to its recoverable amount.
-An impairment loss
+its recoverable amount.
+An impairment loss is recognized

-is recognised immediately in the statement of profit and
+immediately in the statement of profit and loss, unless the

 When an impairment loss subsequently reverses, the